Lavinia Fisher: Trial and execution

 Nearly a full year elapsed between the time of their arrest and their execution.
 At their arraignment, the Fishers pleaded not guilty but were ordered to be held in jail until their trial, which would take place in May, while their co-conspirators were released on bail.
 At their trial, the jury rejected their pleas of innocence and found them guilty of highway robbery, a capital offense.
 However, the judge allowed an appeal and they were given a reprieve until the January session of the court.

 During this time, the Fishers occupied themselves with plans to escape, as they were housed together at the Charleston, South Carolina jail (the "Old City Jail") in a 6x8 cell and not heavily guarded.
 On September 13, they put their plans into action and began their escape.
 Things did not go as planned, as the rope they had made from prison linens broke, leaving Lavinia trapped in the cell and John set free.
 He was unwilling to continue the escape plan and was recaptured.
 The two were then kept under much tighter security.

 The Constitutional court rejected their appeals and on February 4, 1820, both were sentenced to be hanged.
 Awaiting execution, John accepted the counsel of the Reverend Richard Furman, a local minister, but Lavinia became even more vitriolic.

 On the gallows in front of the Old City Jail before John Fisher's execution, Rev. Furman read aloud a letter John had composed, which stated that since he had become a Christian he could not be executed with a lie held to his account.
 Therefore, he insisted on his innocence and asked mercy on those who had done him wrong in the judicial process.
 After the minister read the letter, Fisher then began to plead his case before the gathered crowd of some 2,000.
 He then seemingly contradicted himself by asking for their forgiveness.

+The Supposed Haunting

+Lavinia Fisher, controversially requesting to wear her wedding dress, left this world with a bone chilling statement during her execution at the Old Charleston Jail or "Old City Jail" as many refer to it as.
+She exclaimed, “If you have a message you want to send to hell, give it to me—I'll carry it,” setting the tone for the legend of the years later popularized haunting.
+As restoration efforts were put in place in 2000, strange occurrences began including reports of unusual apparition sightings, bizarre sounds as well as overpowering odors, footprints in the dust when the building was deemed abandoned, and even some insist their experiences turned physical.
+When Charleston opened the growing publicized jail for tours, more specifically ghosts tours, Fisher gained recognition as the most popular ghost to roam there.
+Tourists have made claims that they caught glimpses of a woman in a red and white wedding dress.